 In addition to MGL c.32, the 104 public retirement boards may from time-to-time issue rules applicable to that board which supplement the provisions of the statute.
-These supplemental regulations require PERAC's approval and are often created to accomplish a goal unique to the individual retirement board and which could not otherwise be accomplished via the statute or by conveniently amending PERAC's rules.

-Since becoming a regional board in the wake of the abolition of county government, the ERRB has approved and amended several supplemental regulations.
-These regulations govern the eligibility for membership in the Essex Regional Retirement System (ERRS), the award of creditable service to members, and how payments are to be made when an error in a member's benefit is discovered.
+Since becoming a regional board in the wake of the abolition of county government, the Essex Regional Retirement Board (ERRB) has approved and amended several supplemental regulations.
+These regulations govern many aspects of the retirement system, including the eligibility for membership in the Essex Regional Retirement System (ERRS), the award of creditable service to members, and how payments are to be made when an error in a member's benefit is discovered, among other items.
 In addition, the members of the ERRB are subject to the requirements of a travel supplemental regulation.
 There are also supplemental regulations governing investments made by the ERRB.